This post may contain affiliate links. Please see my disclosure.

 Use these discussion questions and/or activities with Your Fantastic Elastic Brain:

 - Brainstorm attributes and uses of elastic bands.
 Why does JoAnn Deak compare the brain to an elastic band?
 Compare and contrast: How are a brain and an elastic band the same?
 How are they different?
+Create a Venn Diagram (or ask pairs of students to fill one in at their desks) as a visual for students to see the similarities and differences.

 - Deepen their understanding of fixed mindset.
 Given that the information contained in this book describes a growth mindset approach, what could the attributes of a fixed mindset be?
+Do you know anyone (in literature or real life) that displays the characteristics associated with a fixed mindset?

 - Discuss each part of the brain and its function.
 How does knowing about the function of the brain change the way you make decisions or choices in your life?
 Does your understanding of the brain affect your courage to try something new?
 Why or why not?
 How might your outlook change when you are faced with a challenge that feels impossible?